awcodify/AWS-IAM-Simplified/ORGANIZATION_SETUP.md

 - Check that the cross-account role exists in the member account
 - Verify the trust policy allows your management account
 - Ensure the role has the required IAM permissions
+- **Note**: This only affects cross-account access verification, not basic user listing

+### No users showing up
+- Verify IAM Identity Center is configured in your organization
+- Check that users exist in the Identity Center directory
+- Ensure you have permissions to list Identity Center users

 ### Performance Considerations
 - Checking user access across many accounts can take time
+- The bulk access loading feature optimizes this by batching requests
-- Consider limiting the number of accounts or implementing caching for production use
+- Consider the number of accounts when planning for production use